jwsmith24/LocalLibrary/README.md

 > This program was completed as part of The Odin Project JavaScript course.
 > Key skills practiced:
 >
-> - Basic OOP features in JavaScript and ES6 modules.
+> - Basic OOP features in JavaScript
+> - ES6 modules
-> - Static analysis tools: ESLint, Prettier, and integrating them into a project within VS Code.
+> - Static analysis tools: ESLint, Prettier, and integrating them into a project within VS Code
-> - Building common components (drop down menus and image carousels) with vanilla JavaScript.
+> - Building common components (drop down menus and image carousels) with vanilla JavaScript
-> - Building with Webpack and appropriate plugins.
+> - Building with Webpack and appropriate plugins
-> - Integration with npm to include publishing a module.
+> - Integration with npm to include publishing a module